weight-space-learning/weight-space-learning.github.io/docs/cfp.md

 ## Submission instructions

-Submissions should follow the ICLR formatting guidelines, see the original [ICLR call for papers](https://iclr.cc/Conferences/2025/CallForPapers) and [latex template](https://github.com/ICLR/Master-Template/raw/master/iclr2025.zip).
+Submissions should follow the ICLR formatting guidelines, see the original [ICLR call for papers](https://iclr.cc/Conferences/2025/CallForPapers) and the workshop's [latex template](/assets/iclr_workshop.zip).
 As a note, the reviewers will not be required to review the supplementary materials so make sure that your paper is self-contained.
 For the extended abstracts please use the same template but limit the submission to 4 pages, exclusive of references and supplementary materials.
 There will be an option on the submission site to differentiate full papers and extended abstracts.